Kim Dong-jin

-Kim Dong-jin (born 29 January 1982) is a former South Korean footballer who played as a full-back or a wing-back.
-He is currently the assistant coach of Hong Kong Premier League club Kitchee.
+Kim Dong-jin (born 29 January 1982) is a South Korean football coach and a former professional footballer who played as a left full-back or wing-back.
+He is currently a coach of the South Korea national football team.

 Club career

 Kim started his professional career in Anyang LG Cheetahs (FC Seoul before 2004) in 2000, and spent his prime with them before joining Zenit Saint Petersburg.
 On 28 June 2006, he transferred to Zenit, following coach Dick Advocaat and Korean teammate Lee Ho.
 During his second season in Zenit, he helped his team to achieve their first Russian Premier League title by showing outstanding performance, and was named the second best left-back of the Russian Football Union.
 However, he couldn't show his ability after suffering a leg injury in the middle of the next season.
 Furthermore, he had a sudden problem with the blood circulation of his brain, and Zenit finally terminated his contract on 26 January 2010.
 He moved to Ulsan Hyundai and FC Seoul after other medical check-ups that found he was healthy enough to play, but he couldn't settle there.

 On 24 July 2019, Kim played Kitchee's friendly against Manchester City until being substituted in the 15th minute, and was handed a City shirt by Man City manager Pep Guardiola as strolling off the pitch.
 After the match, Kim retired from playing career, and became a coach of Kitchee.